Get Started with Apache Cordova

 0000-0000-0000-0000-000000000000 shown in the example is an arbitrary representation of a App Center project app secret.
 Replace the app secret shown in the example with the actual app secret for your App Center project.

-As a complete example, for a Apache Cordova project that supports both Android and iOS targets, you'll have separate app project definitions in App Center, and therefore different app secret values for each target platform.
+As a complete example, for a Apache Cordova project that supports both Android and iOS targets, you'll have separate app project definitions in App Center, and so, different app secret values for each target platform.
 The relevant section of the project's config.xml file will look like the following:

 <platform name="android"> <preference name="APP_SECRET" value="0000-0000-0000-0000-000000000001" /> </platform> <platform name="ios"> <preference name="APP_SECRET" value="0000-0000-0000-0000-000000000002" /> </platform>